Rashaad Penny

-Rashaad Armein Penny (born February 2, 1996) is an American former professional football running back who played for six seasons in the National Football League (NFL), primarily with the Seattle Seahawks.
+Rashaad Armein Penny (born February 2, 1996) is an American former professional football player who was a running back for six seasons in the National Football League (NFL), primarily with the Seattle Seahawks.
 He played college football for the San Diego State Aztecs and was selected by the Seahawks in the first round of the 2018 NFL draft.
 After five seasons with the Seahawks, Penny spent one season with the Philadelphia Eagles before retiring in 2024.

 Early life

 Penny attended and played high school football at Norwalk High School.
 He had a very productive senior season as he rushed for 2,504 yards and 41 rushing touchdowns on 216 carries and caught 21 passes for 665 receiving yards and 10 receiving touchdowns.
 He committed to play college football at SDSU over offers from Boise State, Colorado State, Fresno State, Nevada, San Jose State, and Utah State.

 College career

 Penny played college football for the San Diego State Aztecs from 2014 to 2017.
 During the 2016 season, Penny rushed for 1,018 yards on 136 carries for an average of 7.5 yards per carry.

 As a senior in 2017, Penny rushed for 216 yards and 12.0 yards per carry against Arizona State and 175 yards and 5.5 yards per carry against Stanford.
 On September 25, 2017, he received the Mountain West Conference Offensive Player of the Week award for the fourth consecutive week.
-During the 2017 regular season, he ranked first among all Division I FBS players with 2,027 rushing yards and was named Mountain West Conference Male Athlete of the Year.
+During the 2017 regular season, he ranked first among all Division I FBS players with 2,248 rushing yards and was named Mountain West Conference Male Athlete of the Year.